wilburluce/ng-component-ideas/README.md

 ### Some Best Practices for Angular Components
 Below are some best practices that were driven by some things Ive found challenging when working with Angular components:
-1) Managing rxjs subscriptions - need for unsubscribe for each subscribe and potential for memory leaks if this is not done
+1) Managing rxjs subscriptions - need for unsubscribe and potential for continuous emitted values and memory leaks if this is not done
 2) Writing components that only render when necessary.
 Angular's default change detection strategy gives a great out of box experience, but frequently causes needless re-renders.
 When I first looked at the OnPush change detection strategy it seemed like I would have to go from big guard rails to no guard rails.
 But after digging deeper into it, I found something I already used for subscriptions (the async pipe) could also take care of change detection.